Top five lures for every tackle box

 This lure is as simple as they come and is available in more sizes, colors, and configurations than you can shake a rod at.
 Tip it with a bit of night crawler, some salmon eggs, a maggot, it doesn’t matter—bait will add a bit of scent to the enticing action of the feathers.
 Jigs can be trolled, jigged, swung, stripped, or suspended beneath a bobber.
 Very small/micro jigs are great for use on a fly rod as well.

-If you can’t catch fish—especially trout—on one of these, then they can’t be caught.
+If you can’t catch fish on one of these, they can’t be caught.
 Fish this spoon in lakes while trolling very slowly from a boat, canoe, or float tube.
-When in rivers, target deep holes and vary the retrieve speed with quick rod-tip jerks for realistic action.
+In rivers, target deep holes and vary the retrieve speed, with quick rod-tip jerks for realistic action.
 These spoons come in a wide variety of colors, sizes, and weights, and are highly effective on a variety of fish.
 Regional favorites are the red-and-white stripe, Crackle Frog, hammered copper, and five of diamonds.

 #3 Rapala CountDown